paulnord/yall-run/README.md

 ]
 ```

-For every attempt, YAWL records the resolved input paths and their existence, size, type, and modification time at launch.
+For every attempt, yawl records the resolved input paths and their existence, size, type, and modification time at launch.
 Outputs are inspected after the command finishes.
 These records live beside stdout/stderr in `tasks/<name>/attempts/NNN/attempt.json`.

 ## Condor / DAGMan